ibm-cloud-docs/Registry/registry_trusted_content.md

 ### Pushing a signed image
 {: #trustedcontent_push}

 When you first push a signed image, Docker automatically creates a pair of signing keys: root and repository.
-To sign an image in a repository where signed images have been pushed before, you must have the correct repository signing key loaded on the machine that is pushing the image.
+To sign an image in a repository where signed images have been pushed before, you must have the correct repository signing key loaded on the computer that is pushing the image.
 {:shortdesc}

 Before you begin, [set up your registry namespace](/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add).